-QAP Section VIII(A)(9),
+Minimum developer fee is set by QAP Section VIII(A)(9).

-$20,000 per unit for developments less than or equal to 50 units, plus

-$18,000 per additional unit above 50 units.

 Small HOME or HTF-only projects of 8 units or fewer are limited to 15% of total HOME or HTF-eligible costs.

 2. development costs

 KHRC will review the development costs according to the criteria below.